Programming-0101/TheBook/Topic/E/Examples/Die.md

 Write the code for the Die class.
 The solution must meet the following requirements:

-* Should generate a random value from 1 to 6, when initially created and when re-rolled
+* Should Randomly Generate FaceValue Between 1 And 6 From Constructor
-* Should get the face value of the die
+* Should Randomly Generate FaceValue Between 1 And 6 When Rolling

 Use the following class diagram when creating your solution.
 Note that this uses the Random class as a private static field.